 - Which specific messages perform best

-- How many new followers came directly after mentioning a sponsor in a post
+- How many new followers were added directly after you mentioned a sponsor in a post

 - How many people commented on a post about a sponsor, and the tone of those comments

-Using a social media management tool such as Hootsuite or Buffer makes it easier to both run your social sponsorship campaigns and gauge their ROI.
+Using a social media management tool such as Hootsuite make it easier to both run your social sponsorship campaigns and gauge their ROI.
 Plus, keeping up-to-date with current and upcoming trends in event technology is a great way to attract new sponsors.

-One of the best ways to measure the success of a sponsorship is by simply asking attendees for their opinion.
+One of the best ways to measure the success of an event sponsorship agreement is by simply asking attendees for their opinion.
 With surveys, you can ask pointed questions: What brands did you see at the event?
 Which brands enhanced your event experience?
 Are you more likely to buy from those brands in the future?

 There are three main types of feedback you’ll want to gather to measure sponsorship success.

 - Brand recognition: What sponsors do attendees remember seeing at your event?
-How many of these brands were you familiar with before the event?
-Which brands would you like to see at the event next year?
+How many of these brands were they familiar with before the event?
+Which brands would they like to see at the event next year?

-- Brand engagement: During the actual event, which sponsors did you engage with?
-What brand activations did you enjoy most?
+- Brand engagement: During the actual event, which sponsors did attendees engage with?
+What brand activations did they enjoy most?
 Why?

-- Purchase intent: Are you more likely to buy something from a sponsor in the future?
-Would you recommend this sponsor to your friends?
+- Purchase intent: Are your guests more likely to buy something from a sponsor in the future?
+Would they recommend this sponsor to their friends?

-Online survey tools such as SurveyMonkey make it easy to conduct surveys and tally results, and just as easy to share those results with your sponsors.
-If you use Eventbrite, you can integrate your surveys with your ticketing or registration data to make it even easier.
+Online survey tools such as SurveyMonkey make it easy to conduct surveys and tally results, which you can share with your sponsors.
+With Eventbrite, you can integrate your surveys with your ticketing or registration data to make it even easier.
 It’s essential to make your surveys short and to the point in order to get the most responses.

-Surveys are a useful way to gather feedback data for sponsors, but they’re also a way to gather feedback from sponsors.
+Surveys are a useful way to gather feedback data for sponsors and feedback from sponsors.
 Was their experience fulfilling and worthwhile?
 Do they have any requests or constructive pointers for next year?
 Will they come back?
 You can use this information to improve your sponsorship program and attract new sponsors in the future.